What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 Source

 When designing your outdoor classroom, ensure the furniture creates a comfortable and inviting space for children to learn and play.
 When choosing outdoor classroom furniture, consider the age and abilities of your children.
-For example, preschoolers will need lightweight and easy-to-move furniture.
-And above all else, the furniture should be safe, durable, and easy to clean.
+For example, preschoolers need lightweight and easy-to-move furniture.
+Above all else, the furniture should be safe, durable, and easy to clean.

-Arrange it in a way that encourages collaboration and communication.
+Arrange furniture in ways that encourage collaboration and communication.
 For example, arrange tables and chairs in a circle.
 Provide various engaging outdoor activities and materials, so everyone finds something they enjoy.

 Picnic tables

 When choosing picnic tables, consider the height of the table and the size of the seats.
-Group picnic tables together to create a large communal space for art activities and eating.
+Group picnic tables together to create large communal spaces for art activities and eating.
 Arrange them in a circle or square to encourage social interaction and communication.

 You can also use picnic tables as individual desks for children to do their work.
 If you choose this option, have enough storage space for books and other materials such as crayons.